 Let’s look at this process in more detail:

-PREDICT– draw a conclusion about the where and in what manner the hazard may cause conflict.
+Draw a conclusion about where and in what manner the hazard may cause conflict.

 The SEE system

 The SEE system is a more modern, simplified and equally effective version of the IDPE system – plus, it has a catchier name!
 SEE stands for “Search, Evaluate and Execute”.
 The three stages of the SEE system can be broken down as follows:

 Conduct an organized visual search of the roadway to identify potential hazards and changes in road or traffic conditions.